turingschool/backend-curriculum-site/module1/lessons/intro_to_namespacing.md

 I might also nest them in folders to fix out file naming problem.

 ` mkdir house student`
-` mv slytherin_1.rb student/slytherin.rb`
+` mv slytherin1.rb student/slytherin.rb`
-` mv slytherin_2.rb house/slytherin.rb`
+` mv slytherin2.rb house/slytherin.rb`

 Turn & Talk:
 Have we seen a double colon like that before?
 What have you seen it do?

-The double colon is a scope resolution operator.
+The double colon is a **scope resolution operator**.
 It allows you to change/direct your scope.
-It allows access to items in modules or class level items in classes.
+It allows access to items in modules or class-level items in classes.

 ### Exercise: Namespacing